-Have you heard about payment default but are not sure what it means?
+Have you received a payment remark, but are unsure what it means?

 In simple terms a payment remark is a remark registered against you as an individual for an unsettled debt collection case.
 This means that you have not paid a bill, even though your creditor has taken legal action to get their money.